 Trysten was born in Houston, Texas, in July 2001.
-He is 16 years old, attends Odyssey Academy on Galveston Island and lives in Galveston County, Texas, with his mother.
-Trysten’s father lives in Ras Tanura, Saudi Arabia, and visits once a year for a month of summer fun and excursions.
+He is 17 years old, attends Ball High School on Galveston Island and lives in Galveston County, Texas, with his mother.
+Trysten travels to visit his father in Ras Tanura, Saudi Arabia, during the holidays and summer break.

 In February 2014, Trysten became one of the co-founders of the Galveston County Epilepsy Awareness Support Group, in partnership with the Epilepsy Foundation Texas, Houston/Dallas-Fort Worth/West Texas.
 The group has more than 100 members to date.
 Trysten realized he is not alone, he is 1 in 26.